Code-the-Dream-School/node-essentials/assignments/assignment6-pg-prisma.md

     });
 ```

+This statement should be in a try/catch.
+You need to look for the `P2025` error code, and return a 404 if it is received.
+Other errors get passed to the error handler with `next(err)`.

 This is where that special unique index for [id, user_id] is important!
 Prisma does not
 let you do update() or delete() or findUnique() with two attributes in the where clause **unless** a uniqueness index is present for that combination of attributes.

 #### f.
 Update Show

 You need to use `prisma.task.findUnique()`, but you filter both on the id and the userId, so that there is good access control.
+You need to catch `P2025` errors in this case also.

 #### g.
 Update DeleteTask

 This works similar to update().
-You need to use the delete() method.
+You need to use the delete() method, and catch `P2025` errors.

 #### h.
 Remove All Pool References